heathsc/ont_align_stats/README.md

 ## Changes

+ - 0.5.0 Output in JSON format.
+File name generated using the dir and prefix options
  - 0.4.0 Non-indexed operation works (but is slower and uses much more memory than indexed operation)
  - 0.3.5 Refactor in preparation for implementing non-indexed operation
  - 0.3.4 Use Coverage struct for temporary coverage statistics using almost 4 times less memory than the previous Option< usize > solution